FaceCloak: Learning to Protect Face Templates: SUMMARY AND FUTURE WORK

 \section{SUMMARY AND FUTURE WORK}

-We design a neural network driven novel face template protection scheme known as \textsc{FaceCloak} that firstly, learns an optimal set of disruptors from a single unprotected face template, and secondly, combines them with the face template to create a binary cloak. \textsc{FaceCloak} acts as a hash function and is supervised via biometric identity, binarization and diversity losses.
-The novelty of our method lies in leveraging a small set of easily regenerated disruptors that guide the network in retaining face matching while mitigating inversion attacks.
+We design a neural network-driven novel face template protection scheme known as \textsc{FaceCloak} that first learns an optimal set of disruptors from a single unprotected face template and then combines them with the face template to create a binary cloak. \textsc{FaceCloak} acts as a hash function and is supervised by biometric identity, binarization and diversity losses.
+The novelty of our method lies in the ability to take advantage of a small set of easily regenerated disruptors that guide the network to retain face matching while mitigating inversion attacks.
 Experiments show that our method achieves irreversibility, biometric performance, and unlinkability/renewability while eliminating the need for secret key or user-specific parameter management, and can be easily deployed as an add-on module with minimal overhead.

-Future work will further test the robustness of our method across diverse datasets, feature extraction schemes, modalities, and against attack via record multiplicity (ARM), and additional baselines.
+Future work will focus on evaluating our method across complex datasets, additional template extractors, modalities, and robustness to attack via record multiplicity (ARM).